+Net gain/(loss) from derecognition of financial assets and financial liabilities measured at fair value

-Net income from derecognition of financial assets measured at fair value
+Net gain/(loss) from derecognition of financial assets and financial liabilities measured at fair value comprises gains less losses related to trading assets and liabilities, and includes all realized and unrealized fair value changes.

+Net foreign currency income

-Net income from derecognition of financial assets measured at fair value comprises gains less losses related to trading assets and liabilities, and includes all realized and unrealized fair value changes.
-Net foreign exchange income includes net gain from trading in foreign currencies and also foreign exchange translation gain or loss and is recognized in profit or loss when the corresponding service is provided.
+Net foreign currency income includes net gain from trading in foreign currencies and also foreign exchange translation gain or loss and is recognized in profit or loss when the corresponding service is provided.